Learn how to profile the performance of Web Audio apps in Chrome using

 How to analyze tracing data

 The tracing data visualizes how Chrome's web audio engine renders the audio.
-The renderer has two different render modes: Native mode and Worklet mode.
+The renderer has two different render modes: Operating system mode and Worklet mode.
 Each mode uses a different threading model, so the tracing results also differ.

 AudioOutputDevice thread runs